Osman-Fatih-Cakir/DX11Renderer/Readme.md

 ### How Things Work:
-TODO write here the whole process that a frame does including the texture sizes and everything
+TODO write here the whole process that a frame does including the texture sizes and everything TODO post on Youtube and give the link here

 ### Some Talks I Have Been Inspired From